Ecampus/tes-xapi/attendance-recipe.markdown

 (If more than one opened statement is received, the most recent one is considered to be be the definitive one.)

+When the event is opened, time starts elapsing for the event.

 **Verb**: [http://activitystrea.ms/schema/1.0/open](http://activitystrea.ms/schema/1.0/open)

 **instructor**: the agent opening the event.

+**timestamp**: the datetime when that the event was opened.

+**result.duration**: none.

 ---